 • Digital Equity Capacity Kickstarter (DECK) Grant Program: Communities and organizations can apply for project-specific grants averaging between $30,000 to $50,000 to achieve certain digital equity outcomes – such as local outreach and engagement, expanded digital navigator capacity, expanded public access, or feasibility studies to better understand needs and opportunities.
 This new initiative is designed to help equip Illinoisans with the skills and tools they’ll need to take full advantage of the benefits of high-speed internet service as it’s deployed throughout the state.
 NOFO information is available here.

-• Future Broadband & Digital Equity Programming:
+• Broadband & Digital Equity Programming:

-• Illinois Broadband Lab Summer Series | Weekly webinars on how to apply for and manage an Illinois Office of Broadband grant & general broadband and digital equity education.
-Register and view many past webinars here.
+• Illinois Broadband Lab Summer Series | Weekly webinars from Summer 2023 how to apply for and manage an Illinois Office of Broadband grant & general broadband and digital equity education.

 • Broadband READY & Accelerate Illinois: Broadband Breakthrough | Each of Illinois’ 10 economic regions has a READY digital equity team aimed at increasing digital equity through local and regional approaches—consider connecting this fall as the program grows!
 Additionally, this fall we’ll see another cohort of the Broadband Breakthrough program, a 16-week program that offers community broadband planning support for rural communities with significant economic reliance on agriculture.
 Please contact broadband@illinois.gov or illinoisbroadbandlab@uillinois.edu with questions or to express interest.